gitjps/docker101/lab1.md

 ```

-Then use that id to run `bash` inside that container using the `docker container exec` command.
+Then use that container id to run `bash` inside that container using the `docker container exec` command.
 Since we are using bash and want to interact with this container from our terminal, use `-it` flags to run using interactive mode while allocating a psuedo-terminal.

 ```sh
 $ docker container exec -it b3ad2a23fab3 bash